Theresianum: Extra-curricular activities

 Based on the Theresianum Enrichment Model (THEM), students are offered a set of extra-curricular activities that complement mandatory coursework.
 These classes include special rhetoric and presentation seminars, community service, cultural and business projects, as well as tailored career advice services.
 Moreover, Theresianum participates in bi-annually organized Model European Parliament sessions that prepare students for leadership roles in the European Union.

 By 1910, a wealth of physical education classes, including swimming, dancing, riding and fencing was offered to students to supplement their academic curriculum.
 Today, Theresianum offers weekly sports courses across 15 disciplines, organizes three dedicated sports weeks (in the 2nd, 3rd and 5th grade, U.S. equivalent grades 6,7 and 9) and operates a school-owned ski club; 20 musical instruments are taught at the school.

 Boarding school model

 Theresianum operates as both a primary school and a Gymnasium (U.S. equivalent grades 5 through 12); as of 2010, 815 students attended 33 Gymnasium classes (i.e., 24.7 students per class) and were taught by 130 instructors (i.e., 6.3 students per instructor).

 In order to develop well-rounded pupils, Theresianum requires students to attend individual or group study sessions in the afternoons with their instructors.
-School days typically end between 5:30 p.m. and 6:00 p.m., depending on the student's age.
+School days typically end between 5:30p.m. and 6:00p.m., depending on the student's age.
 Grades 5 to 8 (U.S. equivalent grades 9 to 12) used to attend lectures on Saturday mornings now, however, all students have a 5-day school week.
 100 students were also enrolled in Theresianum's full-boarding option as of 2007.